lasere77/loggepy-java-edition/README.md

 ## update
-in the future update (1.1.1) the file encryption system containing the passwords will be implemented, so you will have to enter your password to be able to access loggepy. plus fix on same name error
+in the future update (1.1.1) the file encryption system containing the passwords will be implemented, so you will have to enter your password to be able to access loggepy. more corrective on the error same name
 ---

 ## launch
 to launch loggepy you just need to install the installer:
+⚠️attention it will be necessary to install the setup loggepy-edition-java and not the executable loggepy this one is the resource for the system of updates⚠️
 [**Releases**](https://github.com/lasere77/loggepy-java-edition/releases)
 you just need to run it.
 It is possible that it is detected as a virus on your computer because it has no signature which is not serious,then you proceed with the installation and once the installation is finished make sure you have launched it loggepy as administrator otherwise the application will not launch.